store2be/heroku-buildpack-redis/README.md

 config var to a list of the appropriate config vars:

     $ heroku config:add REDIS_STUNNEL_URLS="CACHE_URL SESSION_STORE_URL"

 ## Using the edge version of the buildpack

 The `heroku/redis` buildpack points to the latest stable version of the buildpack published in the [Buildpack Registry](https://devcenter.heroku.com/articles/buildpack-registry).
 To use the latest version of the buildpack (the code in this repository), run the following command:

     $ heroku buildpacks:add https://github.com/heroku/heroku-buildpack-redis

+### Troubleshooting

+#### Redis URLs without a username

+This buildpack assumes that every URL is with username and password.
+As Redis does not support usernames but only passwords you may encounter a problem here.
+Just invent a username and put it in your URL.

+    redis://:password@example.com:6379
+    => Invent username (here "h")
+    redis://h:password@example.com:6379